eugenebokhan/eugenebokhan.github.io/_posts/2021-05-08-introduction-to-metal-compute-part-one.md

 tags:   iOS Metal
 ---

 For a couple of years I've been working as iOS software engineer with a focus on GPGPU using Metal.
 It is an interesting sphere of iOS development which still lacks of spread.
-In a series of articles I'm going to describe how to build a simple image processing metal app.
+In a series of articles I'm going to describe how to build a simple image processing Metal app.

 ## Importance of visual data processing